aai-institute/tfl-training-machine-learning-control/README.md

    ```shell
    bash build_scripts/build_docs.sh
    ```

-   and then open `docs/build/html/index.html` in your browser.
-   This will also rebuild the jupyter-book based notebook documentation that was originally found in the `html` directory.
+   This will execute and cache the notebooks and render them nicely.

 6. In case you experience some issues with the rendering when using docker make sure to add the docker user to xhost.
 So run on your local machine: